patilyashraj/demo/README.md

 # demo
-This demo for working with repositories..
+This is demo for working with repositories..